navjordj/keras-gta5/README.md

 ## Comments

 To train the CNN, a powerful GPU is a must.
 Training times on a GTX 1070 TI 8GB is around 1 hour on 150 000 images.

+## To do:
+* Add video showcasing performance
+* Work on quality of code
+* Create setup.py
+* Upload weights and training data
+* Generalize to other racing games